SneezyG/SneezyG/README.md

 I'm a Software Developer passionate about building scalable, efficient, and secure systems.
 I enjoy solving complex problems with clean, maintainable code, and have experience across Python, Java, JavaScript, PHP, microservices, and full-stack development.

+## 🛠️ Part-time Side Hustle – Freelance/Volunteer [BaaS Solutions](https://baas.tbcsolutions.pro/)

+During my free time, I offer **freelance and volunteer Backend-as-a-Service (BaaS) solutions** for individuals, startups, and non-profits.

+### 🔹 Why I Do It
+I enjoy solving real-world problems and giving back to the community.
+Whether you're bootstrapping a product or need backend support for a hackathon, I'm happy to help.

+📩 **Reach out** if you need backend help — paid or volunteer.
+Let’s build something amazing!

 ---

 ## 🎯 Specializations